Over Your Dead Body (novel): Plot summary

 John is frustrated with his inability to figure out Attina, and postulates that he's driving the people in the town crazy enough to kill each other.
 He immediately tries to get Brooke to safety, but the demon – in the form of a giant monster – captures her.
 Desperate, John follows his idea that Brielle is Attina.
 He goes to her house, holding her family at gunpoint to get information, but finds Brielle's body in her room, killed the exact way another Dillon citizen proposed.
 Finally, he realizes that his theory was backwards: Attina isn't forcing the townspeople to murder, the townspeople's dark desires are driving Attina to action – and John himself started it all with his murderous thoughts.
-He finds the demon in a farmhouse outside of the town, mirroring Brooke's inclination to kill herself, and helps Attina start the fire that serves as its suicide.
+He realizes that Beth is Attina and finds the withered in a farmhouse outside of the town, mirroring Brooke's inclination to kill herself, and helps Attina start the fire that serves as its suicide.
 Once it is all over, John takes Brooke back to their hometown of Clayton to be with her parents and get the care she needs.
 She protests and wants to stay with him, asserting that she loves him.
 John loves both her and Marci, tells her so, and leaves the town still unable to forgive himself for getting both girls involved in his supernatural war in the first place.